 We also consider what users will be accessing the Live App.
 In this case, we want:

-- Customers to be able to login to view and edit their own records, but not be able to see anyone else’s records.
+Customers to be able to log in to view and edit their own records, but not be able to see anyone else’s records.

-- Managers to be able to access the system to manage the service requests and invoices.
+Managers to be able to access the system to manage the service requests and invoices.

-Determine What Connection Types You Need
+Determining What Connection Types You Need

 There are three types of connection relationships in Knack:

-- One-to-many: Each Contact connects to one Company, but each Company is connected to only many Contacts.
+One-to-many: Each Contact connects to one Company, but each Company is connected to only many Contacts.

-- Many-to-many: Each Student connects to many Classes, and each Class connects to many Students.
+Many-to-many: Each Student connects to many Classes, and each Class connects to many Students.

-- One-to-one: Each Manager connects to one Location, and each Location connects to one Manager.
+One-to-one: Each Manager connects to one Location, and each Location connects to one Manager.

-Learn more about connections types here.
+Tip: Learn more about the different connection types here.

 Let’s go back to our Customer Portal app.

-- Invoices - Customers are issued Invoices to pay for completed Services.
+Invoices - Customers are issued invoices to pay for completed services.

 Customers and Services

 Customers can log into their portal to submit Service requests, which then move through the company workflow before being marked as complete.
 Each Service record represents a single instance of a service being provided to a customer.
-That makes the relationship between Services and Customers one-to-many - one Customer is related to many Services.

 Customers and Invoices

 Invoices are created by a company to collect payment from a single Customer for one or more Services completed.
-That makes the relationship between Invoices and Customers one-to-many - one Customer is related to many Invoices.
+That makes the relationship between Invoices and Customers one-to-many: one Customer is related to many Invoices.

 Determine Where to Add Your Connections